lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: TBD

+   :to: :cpp:func:`lammps_get_mpi_comm`
-   :r integer: Fortran integer equivalent to the MPI communicator LAMMPS is
+   :r comm: Fortran integer equivalent to the MPI communicator LAMMPS is
     using
+   :rtype comm: integer

    .. note::